spatie/laravel-permission/docs/installation-lumen.md

 ]);
 ```

-As well as the config file, service provider, and cache alias:
+Also register the config file, service provider, and cache alias:

 ```php
 $app->configure('permission');